-A person commits an offence by intentionally penetrating the vagina or anus of another person without consent and without a reasonable belief the person consented.
+A person commits an assault by penetration offence by intentionally penetrating the vagina or anus of another person without consent and without a reasonable belief the person consented.
 The penetration can be with a part of the body or anything else (s.2 Sexual Offences Act 2003).

 Penetration with a body part (fingers, toes or tongue) where no physical harm is sustained by the victim. | 2 years | 1 – 4 years |